develephant/coronium-core-docs/docs-src/docs/extending/index.md

     echo.lua
 ```

-In the example above the `echo` plugin is placed inside the `example` directory.
+In the example above the __echo__ plugin is placed inside the __plugins/example__ directory.

 You can use a developer nickname, company, etc. as the directory name.
-You can store multiple plugins you create in this folder for use, providing each plugin has a unique name.
+You can store multiple plugins you create in this folder for use; providing each plugin has a unique name.

 __Example__